 6. Use supplements

-I am a food first kind of mom and dietitian.
+I am a “food first” kind of mom and dietitian.
 However, in certain situations, supplements are necessary to avoid placing children at risk for nutritional deficiencies.
-If CMA children do not consume adequate amounts of protein, calcium, vitamin D, etc. they risk Weak growth, Bone health, Short stature.
+If children with cow milk allergy do not consume adequate amounts of protein, calcium, vitamin D, etc. they risk poor growth.

-Work with a registered dietitian to determine your baby’s nutrition needs.
-A registered dietician can determine how food and supplements can work together to meet those demands.
+Work with a registered dietitian to determine your child’s nutrition needs.
+A registered dietitian can determine how food and supplements can work together to meet those demands.
 Remember to see a dietitian regularly since the needs of young children can change quite quickly as they grow.

 Our guest blog today comes from Alexia Beauregard.
 Alexia Beauregard is a Registered Dietitian.
 The inspiration for this blog is based on her extensive experience working with the families of patients diagnosed with EoE.
 Please be sure to talk to members of your child’s healthcare team before applying this information.